128technology/docs/docs/intro_installation.md

 ### Regarding Upgrades
 [Prerequisites for upgrades](intro_upgrading.md) include configuring a user with super user (sudo) privileges. **The SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
 When a system is installed using the OTP ISO, a "t128" user is configured with sudo privileges.

+### Version Dependencies

+The conductor Major.Minor version must be greater than or equal to the router version.
+The router version can not exceed the conductors major.minor version, but it can have a greater patch version.
+All [versions currently under support](about_support_policy.md) contract can be run on a router and managed by the conductor, provided that the conductor version is greater.
+Versions of software not under support contract *may* work, but are not guaranteed to do so.

+Examples:
+- Conductor running version 5.3.0, managing Routers running version 5.1.1: Supported.
+- Conductor running version 5.2.0, managing Routers running version 5.2.2: Supported.
+- Conductor running version 5.2.1, managing Routers running version 4.5.13: Supported.
+- Conductor running version 4.5.13, managing Routers running version 4.2.9: Not supported, but may work.

 ## Installation Process
-Installation is done from the 128T ISOs, typically from a bootable image on a flash drive or disk.
+Installation is done from the SSR ISOs, typically from a bootable image on a flash drive or disk.
 The install process is as follows:
 - [Download the ISOs](intro_downloading_iso.md)
 - [Create Bootable Media](intro_creating_bootable_usb.md)
 - [Perform the Interactive ISO installation](intro_installation_bootable_media.md)